 * Unless otherwise noted in the description, Firehouse Yoga classes are appropriate for all levels.
 Modifications can be offered for beginning practitioners, as well as those who would like more challenge.

-Additional teacher-specific class descriptions may be found on the MindBody schedule.
+Additional teacher-specific class information may be found on the MindBody schedule.

-Yin – Yin is the practice of stilling both the body and mind through long held stretches (usually 2-5 minutes), mostly practiced on the floor.
-Yin targets the connective tissues and joints, opening up parts of the body that are not often the focus of a more active (or yang) practice.
-Emphasis will be placed on deep breathing will also help to cultivate relaxation.
-Various meditation techniques may be used in class.
+Yin – Yin is the practice of stilling both the body and mind through long held, passive stretches (usually 2-5 minutes), mostly practiced on the floor.
+Yin targets the connective tissues (tendons, ligaments, fascia), opening up parts of the body that are not often the focus of a more active (or yang) practice.
+Emphasis will be placed on deep breathing, and various meditation techniques may be used in class.
 Use of props and modifications will also be offered.

 Yin & Yoga Nidra – This 75-minute class includes 50 minutes of Yin, followed by the practice of Yoga Nidra.
 Sometimes called yogic sleep, Yoga Nidra involves total body relaxation paired with a deep meditative state of consciousness between waking and sleeping.
 Lying in Savasana (resting pose), the student simply follows the voice of the instructor, while meditation techniques such as intention setting, guided imagery, body scan, and counting breaths are used to move through this ancient practice.
 Yoga Nidra has been known to reduce stress, improve sleep, and leave the practitioner feeling restored and refreshed.